Workflows

 • Choose Manual run.

-• (Optional) Click + Add input to define parameters that the user must enter each time they start the run: Text, Number, Date, Date Time, Boolean.
+• (Optional) Click + Add input to define parameters that the user must enter each time they start the run: Text, Select, Number, Date, Date Time, Boolean.

 • These inputs are available to later steps via bindings: